-Yield is the measure of a film's coverage per unit weight.
-Values are expressed as in2/1b in US standard and m2/kg in metric (or SI) units.
+Yield is a measure of a film's coverage per unit of weight; yield values are expressed as in2/lb in US standard and m2/kg in metric (or SI) units.

 Unit weight is the reciprocal of yield and is presented in units of lb/ream or g/m2.
 The film industry tends to use yield values, while the paper industry favors unit weight.
 Our discussion here will focus on yield, but the principles also hold true for unit weight.

 Films are generally sold by the pound or kilogram, despite the fact that film surface area is what determines how many packages can be wrapped or how many labels can be produced.
 Therefore, yield is a critical property for determining the correct quantity of film to purchase, and it impacts the economics of the application.

 OPP is a high-yield material, which makes it very economical compared to its alternatives: as show in Table 2, pound-for-pound at equal gauges, OPP offers 53% more coverage than OPET and 28% more coverage than oriented nylon.

 Yield of 1 mil Film

 Unit Weight of 1 mil Film

 What affects film yield and how well it is controlled

 For a solid, uncoated film, yield is determined by resin density and average film gauge.
 Resin density is altered negligibly by process conditions, so yield is controlled to the degree that thickness is controlled.
 ExxonMobil has sophisticated on-line gauge measurement and control systems that keep machine and transverse direction thickness profiles tight to target.
 Because yield is such a critical property, it is also checked routinely in the lab.
 For all film types, film is rejected if it is outside the specification tolerance limits of ±5% of target; fortunately, most ExxonMobil film yield measurements are well within 3% of advertised yield.